polterguy/phosphorusfive/README.md

 Please refer to [the Bazar](core/p5.webapp/modules/bazar/) to see how this part of P5 works.
 However, everything is open source, and you can actually host your Bazar, without any other requirements but being able to publicly distribute a simple Hyperlambda file, on some web server somewhere.
 This parts of P5 is also extremely secure, only allowing installations of modules that have been cryptographically signed, with a trusted PGP key.
-Making it very hard for a malicious adversary to being able to execute malicious code on your user's installations.
+Making it very hard for a malicious adversary to being able to execute malicious code on your user's servers.
 The Bazar is highly configurable, and you can easily create your own repository of apps, and distribute yourself, using the Bazar.
 The Bazar features automatic PayPal integration, if you'd like to provide apps in your Bazar for a fee.

 ## Hyperlambda

-The code at the top of this page, is called _"Hyperlambda"_, and is a simple key/value/children tree-structure, allowing for you to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_.
+The code further up in this page, is called _"Hyperlambda"_, and is a simple key/value/children tree-structure, allowing for you to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_.
 Lambda is the foundation for an execution tree, or graph object, that is a Turing complete opportunity to declare your apps, through a _"non-programming model"_.